QHose/QRSMeteor/pages/data gateway - Data movement introduction.md

-Data movement to cloud targets from on-premise and cloud sources Based on a schedule your can move all changes in your source database to the cloud.
+Data movement to cloud targets from on-premise and cloud sources.
+Based on a schedule your can move all changes in your source database to the cloud.
 Once the data is refreshed your app is automatically refreshed with the most recent on premise data.

 ![image](https://github.com/QHose/QRSMeteor/assets/12411165/aa30edb5-8ffd-4915-8b42-cecb581a0532)